 The Compensation Committee, the Audit Committee, the Nominating & Governance Committee, the Executive Committee and the Finance Committee are the standing committees of the Board of Directors.
-A current copy of the our Corporate Governance Guidelines, Code of Business Conduct and Corporate Standards, Code of Ethics for Senior Financial Officers, Compensation Committee Charter, Nominating & Governance Committee Charter and Audit Committee Charter are available free of charge on the our website at www.uhsinc.com.
+A current copy of the our Corporate Governance Guidelines, Code of Business Conduct and Corporate Standards, Code of Ethics for Senior Financial Officers, Compensation Committee Charter, Nominating & Governance Committee Charter and Audit Committee Charter are available free of charge on our website at www.uhsinc.com.
 Copies of these documents also are available in print free of charge to any stockholder who requests them.
 We intend to satisfy the disclosure requirements under Item 5.05 of Form 8-K relating to amendments to or waivers of any provision of our Code of Ethics for Senior Financial Officers by promptly posting the information on our website.

 Compensation Committee.
-The current members of the Compensation Committee are Robert H. Hotz, Leatrice Ducat and Lawrence S. Gibbs.
-The Compensation Committee met four times during 2011.
+The current members of the Compensation Committee are Robert H. Hotz, Lawrence S. Gibbs and John H. Herrell.
+Mr. Herrell was appointed to the Compensation Committee in March, 2013.
+Leatrice Ducat, who resigned from our Board of Directors effective as of March 6, 2013, was an independent director and a member of the Compensation Committee during 2012.
+The Compensation Committee met two times during 2012.
 The Board of Directors has determined, in its business judgment, that each member of the Compensation Committee qualifies as an "independent" director under the regulations adopted by the SEC and the New York Stock Exchange.
-Rick Santorum, who resigned from our Board of Directors effective as of June 14, 2011, was an independent director and a member of the Compensation Committee.